Ekim-Yurtsever/Continental-ARS-308-21-SSAO-Radar-ROS-driver/README.md

 ## Installation

-First set the CAN driver of the linux kernell (SocketCAN).
+First set the CAN driver of the linux kernel (SocketCAN).
 Below is an example sniplet for setting can device can1:

     $ modprobe can_dev
     $ modprobe can